bors-ng/bors-ng/HACKING.md

 The frontend
 ------------

-In the source tree, you'll find the frontend in the `web/` folder, which is where Phoenix normally puts this stuff.
+In the source tree, you'll find the frontend in the `bors_frontend` folder.
-Phoenix project structure puts models in here by default, too, but I had to move them out because non-web parts depend on the models.
-The models can be found in `lib/aelita2/models`.

-There is also a webhook controller in the `web/` folder.
+There is a webhook controller in the `web/controllers` folder.
 This isn't really part of the frontend, because the user won't be interacting with it, but rather GitHub will POST to it when comments are left, builds are completed, and new GitHub repositories are associated with our integration.
 The webhook controller is on a separate Plug pipeline for this reason.

-In `web/github`, you can find the implementation of oAuth2 authentication and the webhook parser plug that verifies incoming webhook notifications.
+In `bors_github/lib`, you can find the implementation of oAuth2 authentication and the webhook parser plug that verifies incoming webhook notifications.

 The backend
 -----------

-In `lib/aelita2`, the worker GenServers are implementend.
+In `bors_frontend/lib/bors_ng`, the worker GenServers are implemented.
 This is also where Phoenix's Web and Endpoint modules are (even though they're technically part of the web frontend, they can't go in `web/` because they're part of Phoenix's hot reload setup).

 ### Batcher and Attemptor